orbeon/orbeon-forms-doc/configuration/advanced/javascript-css-assets.md

 _NOTE: These properties are mainly intended for internal use.
 Proceed with caution._

 \[SINCE Orbeon Forms 2026.1] The Bootstrap 2 assets were replaced with Bootstrap 5 and removed.
 If you override this property, update the Bootstrap paths.
+They contain the Bootstrap version, so they change whenever Bootstrap is upgraded.

 The default baseline of XForms assets is configured with the `oxf.xforms.assets.baseline` property.
 Here is an example: